 If you suspect fraud, do a follow up with the service that you used to pay them (either PayPal, Postal Money Order, Western Union, or Xoom).
 PayPal and Xoom keeps digital records of when the payment was sent and when it was received.
 Contact their support services if you have any problems.
 Postal money orders will give you a transaction slip with its identifying numbers on it.
 Keep it and go to the Post Office and speak to a manager if the payment was reported lost or stolen.
 The same applies with Western Union.
 Call their toll-free help line and read from your Western Union receipt if the payment was lost or stolen.

 You own the picture, but you do not own the copyright for the picture.
-This means you may post the picture in your deviantART gallery, on your website, in an image gallery, your Myspace, Facebook etc, but you cannot make a profit off of the picture.
-You cannot start selling prints of the commission because the original work belongs to the artist.
-You cannot Photoshop or edit the picture and then declare it yours either.
-Ultimately, the copyright belongs to the artist who drew it or to the company the original image belongs to.
+This means you may post the picture in your deviantART gallery, on your website, in an image gallery, your own website, Facebook etc., but you should not attempt to make a profit off of the picture.
+You should not start selling prints of the commission because the original work belongs to the artist.
+You should not Photoshop or edit the picture and then declare it yours either.
+Ultimately, the copyright belongs to the artist who drew it or to the company that owns the original copyright.
+It is deeply unethical to attempt to pass of their work as your own or to attempt to personally profit off of it.
 If the commission is an original character, you have to take the extra step of purchasing the copyright from the artist if you want to profit off of the picture.
 That is done by negotiating with the artist, paying substantially more than the original commission price, and obtaining written permission from the artist granting you the copyright.

-If you did not draw the picture yourself, then you cannot post it in your normal gallery.
+If you did not draw the picture yourself, then you should not post it in your normal gallery.
 You may post the picture in the Scraps section of your deviantART gallery only.
-The category you submit it is as is no category.
+The category you submit it is as is “no category”.
 This adheres to deviantART policy on posting artwork that is not created by your hand.
 Yes, you did pay for it and yes you do own the picture, but you did not draw the picture and therefore, it cannot go in your gallery.
 Your gallery is reserved for artwork that you drew or collaborated on by actually drawing or coloring it.

 Go to deviantART's help policy to search for specific answers.

-If you have unresolved questions about dA policies, visit the Help chat room and discuss your questions with an administrator http://chat.deviantart.com/Additional Tips & Pointers:
+If you have unresolved questions about dA policies, visit the Help chat room and discuss your questions with an administrator chat.deviantart.com/

 8. Nothing is for free.
 Don't commission anyone offering "free commissions".
 You wind up paying money and sometimes, you'll get nothing in return.
 The best expectation you should have is to get what you pay for.